As of May 2009 you will be able to save time and money by getting green before May 2011.

 What is the Intelligent Mail® barcode?

-Are there other key dates that mailers should be aware of between now and the May 2011 deadline?
+Are there other key dates that mailers should be aware of?

 Why should mailers care about the IMb?